Everything You Need to Know About the Warm Home Discount Scheme

 Warm Home Discount suppliers will send those who fall into the core group a letter to confirm that the discount will be applied at some point during September and March.
 If this is the case, you won’t have to do anything else and can enjoy the discount.

-If you think you’re in the core group but haven’t received the letter, then you can contact the Warm Home Discount Scheme team on 0800 731 0214, available Monday to Friday, 8:30am to 4:30pm.
+If you think you’re in the core group but haven’t received the letter, then you can contact the Warm Home Discount Scheme team on 0800 107 8002, available Monday to Friday, 8:00 am to 6:00 pm.
+Or you can write to them:

 Which energy companies offer the Warm Home Discount?